 | Not listed yet | A sound query, sane filters, and still nothing convincing. | Save the search.
 Inventory arrives continuously; your search only sees this moment. |

-| Query or screenshot too vague | Thousands of results, none specific enough to be her. | Add the single most distinctive attribute — hardware, cut, pattern — not another adjective.
+| Query or screenshot too vague | Thousands of results, none specific enough to be the one. | Add the single most distinctive attribute — hardware, cut, pattern — not another adjective.
 'Gold zip' narrows; 'nice' doesn't. |

 The fix, in order